jmerle/inkdrop-table-editor/CONTRIBUTING.md

 ## Maintainer Tasks

 Some tasks only have to be performed by the maintainer:
 - To update dependencies, run `yarn upgrade-interactive --latest` and select the dependencies to update.
+Make sure you don't update Husky as newer versions are not backwards compatible and degrade the user experience.
 - To release a new version, run `ipm publish`.
 Run `ipm help publish` to see all the supported arguments and options.
 After releasing the new version, go to the repository's releases on GitHub, create a new release, link it to the newly created tag and write some information about the update.